rstudio/keras3/docs/dev/reference/quantizer_awq_config.md

 - weight_bits:

-  Number of weight bits.
-AWQ currently supports 4.
+  Number of bits used for weight quantization.
+AWQ currently supports only 4.
+Defaults to 4.

 - num_samples:

-  Number of calibration samples.
+  Number of calibration samples to use.
+Defaults to 128.

 - sequence_length:

   Sequence length of each calibration sample.
+Defaults to 512.

 - group_size:

   Number of weights quantized together.
 Use `-1` for per-channel quantization.
+Defaults to 128.

 - num_grid_points:

-  Number of grid-search points used to find scales.
+  Number of grid-search points used to find optimal per-channel scales.
+  Higher values can find better scales but take longer.
+Defaults to 20.

 - quantization_layer_structure:

-  Optional named list describing `pre_block_layers` and `sequential_blocks`.
+  Optional named list describing the model's quantization structure.
+It should contain `pre_block_layers`, a list of layers to run before the first block, and `sequential_blocks`, a list of transformer blocks to quantize sequentially.
 If omitted, the model must provide `get_quantization_layer_structure()`.

 ## Value